Shreyas1018/Palmer-Penguins/README.md

 ## Data Columns

-species: The species of penguin (Adelie, Chinstrap, or Gentoo)
+- species: The species of penguin (Adelie, Chinstrap, or Gentoo) <br />
-island: The island where the penguin was measured (Dream, Biscoe, or Torgersen)
+- island: The island where the penguin was measured (Dream, Biscoe, or Torgersen) <br />
-bill_length_mm: The length of the penguin's bill in millimeters
+- bill_length_mm: The length of the penguin's bill in millimeters <br />
-bill_depth_mm: The depth of the penguin's bill in millimeters
+- bill_depth_mm: The depth of the penguin's bill in millimeters <br />
-flipper_length_mm: The length of the penguin's flipper in millimeters
+- flipper_length_mm: The length of the penguin's flipper in millimeters <br />
-body_mass_g: The body mass of the penguin in grams
+- body_mass_g: The body mass of the penguin in grams <br />
-sex: The sex of the penguin (male or female)
+- sex: The sex of the penguin (male or female) <br />
-year: The year in which the penguin was measured
+- year: The year in which the penguin was measured <br />

 ## Meet the penguins
 The palmerpenguins data contains size measurements for three penguin species observed on three islands in the Palmer Archipelago, Antarctica.